 - Provide information about transport and driving (including DVLA requirements).

-- See separate articles on Urinary Incontinence and Faecal Incontinence.
+- See separate Urinary Incontinence and Faecal Incontinence articles.

 - Review the health and social care needs of people after stroke and the needs of their carers at six months and annually thereafter.

-- For guidance on secondary prevention of stroke, see the separate article on Stroke Prevention.
+- For guidance on secondary prevention of stroke, see the separate Stroke Prevention article.

 - Management of patients with stroke or TIA: assessment, investigation, immediate management and secondary prevention; Scottish Intercollegiate Guidelines Network - SIGN (December 2008)